tomasruizr/sails-cb/README.md

 + `bucket`: The Bucket to connect with.
 + `bucketPassword`: Password to connect to the bucket.

 The next attributes can be specified when specifying the connection for defaults, and can be overridden per transactions.
-Look at the `find`, `update`, `create`, `delete` methods for more info.
+Look at the `find`, `update`, `create`, `delete` methods for more info and examples.
 + `updateConcurrency`: "optimistic" for optimistic transformations of Docs or anything else for pessimistic.
 + `maxOptimisticRetries`: In case of optimistic concurrency, the amount of times it will try to update the docs before fail.
 + `persist_to`: The amount of servers to ensure persistence of the data before invoking the success callback for `create`, `update` and `delete` operations when working with sdk operations other than `N1QL`.